Butternut Squash Hummus with Spiced Pepitas

 Don’t forget to check out the other recipes for this virtual shower toward the bottom of this post!

 My mind went to hummus for a savory baby shower appetizer…are you surprised?
-I have many versions here including my lemon, white bean, and green hummus to name a few.
+I have many versions here including my lemon hummus and white bean hummus.

 Since fall is on the horizon, I wanted to give hummus an exciting fall twist.
 This recipe does just that with caramelized roasted butternut squash added to the mix.
 It gives the hummus a nice sweetness, and who can resist that color?